-Sustainable investment has begun to gather momentum.
-As awareness of social responsibility increases, more investors are adopting sustainable investments in their portfolio.
-Investors are no longer solely seeking profits but also looking to ensure that their investments positively impact society.
-Investments can both be sustainable and rewarding, and in this article, we will analyse the strategies to achieve sustainable investing.
+Sustainable investing has begun to gather momentum.
+As awareness of social responsibility increases, more investors are adopting sustainable investments in their portfolios.
+Investors are no longer solely seeking profits but are also looking to ensure that their investments positively impact society.
+Investments can be both sustainable and rewarding, and in this article, we will analyse the strategies to achieve sustainable investing.

 The following are the questions we will look into:

 - How is sustainable investment different from conventional investment and performance?

 How is sustainable investment different from conventional investment and performance?

 Conventional investments focus on traditional risks and returns.
 It does not focus on their impact on their stakeholders, who are affected by their activities.
 Sustainable investment management focuses on the social aspects alongside generic risks and returns.
 Sustainable investing performance focuses on the impact and benefits of the investment on society rather than profit.
 Although profit is not completely excluded, it is secondary to sustainability.